ClimateCompatibleGrowth/guidelines/_posts/2025-01-21 Software choice.md

     - "One of the best advantages is that Aspen Plus has already an existing data base of of species and their pure/binary regressed parameters.
 It can also handle very complex processes "
 - A good and intuative interface

-One of the biggest advantages of using Aspen Plus is the support available in my near vicinity, my supervisor and colleagues all know Aspen Plus.
-Additionally, Aspen Plus provides extensive "Help" documentation and since so many use Aspen Plus, a lot of information, tutorials, and help can be found online.
+One of the biggest advantages of using Aspen Plus is the support available in my vicinity, my supervisor and colleagues all know Aspen Plus.
+Additionally, Aspen Plus provides extensive "Help" documentation and since so many uses Aspen Plus, a lot of information, tutorials, and help can be found online.
 Furthermore, I already have a basic understanding of the software, making the time to learn the software shorter than if I would start from the beginning with a new software.
-Another considerable advantage of Aspen Plus is its extensive property data bank, a wide range of applications, and the fact that it is the leading chemical process simulator on the market for chemical engineers.
-It is frequently used in industry and research, and therefore learning Aspen Plus may give me important knowledge for future jobs or research positions.
+Another considerable advantage of Aspen Plus is its extensive property data bank (https://chemicalengineeringguy.com/the-blog/process-simulation/what-is-aspen-plus/) which makes modeling much faster and more accurate as finding accurate data about all chemicals used in a simulation can be tedious and sometimes even impossible.
+Furthermore, Aspen Plus supports a wide range of applications and is the leading chemical process simulator on the market for chemical engineers.
+It is frequently used in industry and research, hence, learning Aspen Plus may give me important knowledge for future jobs or research positions.

+Both COCO simulator and DWSIM are not as powerful as Aspen Plus with COCO Simulator having a small property database and requiring advanced users, and DWSIM lacking a support center.

 ## Disadvantages to using Aspen Plus
 - Not an open software - harder for others to reuse my findings